tsolomko/BitByteData/README.md

 BitByteData can be integrated into your project using either Swift Package Manager, CocoaPods, or Carthage.

+__Note:__ Due to [upcoming](https://blog.cocoapods.org/CocoaPods-Specs-Repo/) deprecation of CocoaPods no new releases of BitByteData will be published using CocoaPods.
+The last release of BitByteData made available via CocoaPods was 2.0.4.

 ### Swift Package Manager

 To install using SPM, add BitByteData to you package dependencies and specify it as a dependency for your target, e.g.: